 The Bodleian Law Library collection of Canadian law books have shelf marks beginning Cw.
 Can.
 (The Cw. in front of the Cw.
 Can. shelfmarks refers to the Commonwealth of Nations of which Canada is a member.
 For more information about the Commonwealth of Nations, see the Commonwealth Secretariat website.)

 Cw.
 Can.
 510 - Indicates books on federal Canadian law, or the law of the common law provinces.

 Cw.
 Can.
 610 - Indicates commentary relating to the law of Quebec

 In the library catalogue some materials have "(sec coll)" after the shelfmark, e.g. Cw Can.
 510 O81a2 (sec coll).
 This designates older material - often superseded editions.
-These can be found on the Official Papers floor in the basement.

 - DLR: Dominion Law Reports

 OU members only Click on the tab called Canada Law Book online services - on the next screen click on Dominion Law Reports